 This post contains affiliate links from which I may make a commission.
 All opinions are my own.
 If you’d like more information you can contact me via the Contact page, a link to which is at the bottom of this page in the footer.

-Route: From the car park on The Vennel, Ballantrae, turn right (North) onto The Vennel and follow the road round the corner onto Foreland.
+Route: From the car park on The Vennel, Ballantrae, turn right (N) onto The Vennel and follow the road round the corner onto Foreland.
 Walk along the grass until you reach the small harbour.
 Use the slip to access the beach.
-Walk along the beach for almost 3km, heading inland (right – East) at two cottages beneath Bennane Hill, as directed by the Ayrshire Coastal Path signage.
+Walk along the beach for approx 1.8 miles, heading inland (right – E) at two cottages beneath Bennane Hill, as directed by the Ayrshire Coastal Path signage.
 Follow the track up onto the grass verge beside the A77 Trunk Road.
-Turn left (North East) and for the next 3.5km walk along the grass verges beside A77 Trunk Road.
+Turn left (NE) and for the next 2 miles walk along the grass verges beside A77 Trunk Road.
 Look out for Ayrshire Coastal Path signage as you go, which directs you to cross the road several times to take advantage of wider (and therefore safer) verges.
-On reaching Pebbles Spa go down onto the beach.
-Walk along the sandy shore for approx 1km until you reach the Varyag memorial car park on your right-hand side.
+Just beyond Pebbles Spa go down onto the beach (if the tide permits – otherwise use roadside pavement).
+Walk along the sandy and rocky shore for approx half a mile until you reach the Varyag memorial car park on your right-hand side.

 The beach between Ballantrae and the cottages at Bennane started off beautifully sandy, that easy compacted sand we all love to walk along.
 As I progressed the terrain turned to pebbles and shingle and further along still the beach became strewn with small rounded boulders of every colour imaginable.
 Very picturesque, although harder going than the Walkhighlands summary had suggested.
 The highlight of this beach was definitely the sheets of dark red sandstone; so vivid!
 It made me want to research geology a bit more to find out about the history of this area and why there should be red sandstone on the beach.

-Going some way to make up for that last section, the beach at Lendalfoot was a real pleasure to walk along: the near white sand dotted with dark grey rocks every so often and the silhouette of Ailsa Craig beginning to show itself on the horizon.
+The beach at Lendalfoot was also a real pleasure to walk along: the near white sand dotted with dark grey rocks every so often and the silhouette of Ailsa Craig beginning to show itself on the horizon.
 On both occasions, despite the fact that I was walking parallel and very close to the A77 the whole time, I was not actually aware of the road being there thanks to a high embankment between the road and beach, and the noise of traffic being drowned out by the waves.